tellor-io/dataSpecs/types/StringQuery.md

 ## Response Type

 Response should return a string which answers the text question.
+Unless specified in the question, all responses should be camel case.

 ```
 - abi_type: string